xCompass-AI/GeneCompass/README.md

 --fp16 \
 ```

+You can also refer to the content in `./downstream_tasks/examples/pretrain_genecompass_w_human_mouse_base.ipynb` to perform pre-training step by step.

 ## Finetune the model

 ### Cell-type Annotation
 We performed a comprehensive analysis of diverse organ datasets from humans and mice.
 See cell-type annotation [example](downstream_tasks/examples/celltype_annotation.ipynb)  on hMS.